 Your emergency fund is for emergencies.
 So you shouldn’t feel bad about using it accordingly.
 And yet poke around the personal finance blogosphere long enough and you’ll see I’m not alone in feeling wracked with guilt whenever I break my frugal marathon by dipping into my emergency fund.

-It’s an absurd fallacy: the emergency fund exists to financially prepare you for emergencies, yet even in the face of emergencies, some of us feel like we should… save it for a more important emergency, I guess?
-And yet the preparation is the point, the thing that’s supposed to preemptively alleviate financial remorse.
+It’s an absurd fallacy: the emergency fund exists to financially prepare you for emergencies, yet even in the face of emergencies, some of us feel like we should… save it for more important emergencies, I guess?
+And yet the preparation is the point.
+It’s supposed to preemptively alleviate financial remorse.

 I think we all get ourselves so firmly in the mindset of being responsible with money that any large expenditure—even in the face of an emergency!—feels… a bit like cheating.